 Registering a trading name has no legal effect.
 Where no link exists between the authorised firm and the added trading name (ie the trading name is of an unauthorised firm and no appointed representative agreement exists between these two firms), this may mean that regulated activities are carried out by the unauthorised firm.

-We also require you to request consent if you wish to use sensitive financial words (such as bank, fund and mutual) in your business name.
+You must also request consent if you wish to use sensitive financial words (such as bank, fund and mutual) in your business name.
 These words may mislead customers.